Bob Schless, Insider Monkey June 18, 2020.

 When it comes to investing, I’d rather own a few pieces of something that is of quality, pays more, and can be monitored more closely than to own a little piece of everything.
 In today’s unstable market, there’s a lot of money to be made by being an active investor.
 By owning between 3 to 5 companies at a time that are well established leaders in their industry, you’ll have opportunities to reinvest in them when a major dip occurs.
 People tout index funds and passive investing because they supposedly mitigate risk and those who don’t have the time to follow the market can still be invested, But factoring in the lower returns for the passive investor, those advantages take a hit.
 Plus, diversification doesn’t offer you protection from risk when the stock market has a day like it did on Thursday.
 Just ask yourself, are you better off by owning a larger basket of averageness or a smaller basket of greatness?

-In summation, many Wall Street observers had been pleasantly surprised by the market’s strong recovery after the coronavirus decimated our economy.
-Thursday’s massive slide was a reminder of how far we have to go to get our economy moving again, and how easily forward progress can get backed up as the second wave of the virus sits in waiting.
+In summation, many Wall Street observers had been pleasantly surprised by the market’s strong recovery after the coronavirus decimated our economy,.
+But days like today show how easily forward progress can get backed up as the second wave of the virus grows stronger.
 This place of uncertainty in America, in my opinion, is a recipe for increasing volatility in our stock market.
 By offering you some investing principles and advice that have helped turn people into billionaires, I’m hoping that you will come out ahead when COVID-19 has sailed away and our economy is strong again.
 Remember, bad news is often positive for those investing in the stock market.
 The majority of these companies will be profiting at high rates in 5 years or less.
 So go out and invest with confidence in knowing that an unstable market can be a place of wonderful opportunities and tremendous returns.
 The waiting will be the hardest part, but the returns will be plentiful.